The Ivy College of Business has partnered with the Department of Economics to offer a Business Economics major.

 7. All 300-level and higher business credits must be earned at a four-year college.

-8. Multiple business majors must have at least 15 distinct credits in each of the major requirements; when applicable, one course can be shared between business majors; see your adviser regarding multiple business degree requirements.
+8. Multiple business majors must have at least 15 distinct credits in each of the major requirements; when applicable, one course can be shared between business majors; see your advisor regarding multiple business degree requirements.